MMGuardian Review 2025: Will It Keep Your Kids Safe?

 Location tracking

 MMGuardian also offers their own Android phones for families, designed to keep kids safe online and prevent them from uninstalling parental controls.
-With all of the features of the MMGuardian parental control software, this may be an appealing option for some families, but it can also be pricey.
-The MMGuardian phones start at $229, and require an additional monthly service plan from a provider of your choice.
+This may be an appealing option for some families, but it can be pricey.
+The MMGuardian phones start at $8.33/mo (billed annually), and require an additional monthly service plan from a provider of your choice.

 Compared to other parental control apps, MMGuardian is more expensive, especially considering what it offers.
 Some parental control apps offer similar features for unlimited devices for the same price.
 It also doesn’t offer a money-back guarantee, only a 14-day free trial.